sanath-narasimhan/academic-static/content/post/OnInt.md

 **HTM** is a hypothesis that explains the workings of the **neocortex**, the largest part of the brain and how it can be implemented to build a truly intelligent system.
 The book dwells upon the idea of intelligence of the human brain and the true working of the neurons.
-The key is to understand the working of neurons in the outter most layer of the brain, the **Neocortex**.
+The key is to understand the working of neurons in the outermost layer of the brain, the **Neocortex**.
 There are about **six columned layers** in the human neocortex, highest in any mammal.
 The neurons are arranged in a set of column vertically and are connected horizontally across a layer.
 This can mostly be accredicted to Vernon Benjamin Mountcastle was Professor Emeritus of Neuroscience at
 Johns Hopkins University whose work reveled the true nature and working principles of a neuron in the paper Brain mechanisms for directed